dudekluk/Portfolio/README.md

 I worked on various projects, primarily focusing on web applications such as e-commerce shops and booking services, performing various forms of **manual testing** including (**functional**, **exploratory**, regression, retest, UX) on both desktop and mobile devices.

 My goal is to expand my testing knowledge, enhance my technical skills, and secure my first job in this dynamic field.
-I also aim to delve into **automation** testing to boost my capabilities and contribute more effectively to software **quality assurance**.
+I also want to delve into **automation** testing to boost my capabilities and contribute more effectively to software **quality assurance**.

 <h2 id="skills">👨‍💻 Skills</h2>

 * Understanding of fundamental **testing concepts and methodologies**
-* Ability to perform **REST API** testing using Postman and write simple assertions with JavaScript
+* Ability to perform **REST API** testing using Postman and write assertions with JavaScript
 * Ability to write **SQL** queries for data validation
 * Knowledge of the **ISTQB FL** syllabus
 * Creating **test scenarios** and **test cases**